Mahesh-1503/backend_Project4/README.md

 # Property Listing Backend API

+**Frontend Developers/Fullstack-Developers:**
+👉 Please read the [Frontend Developer Guide](./frontendGuide.md) for essential information on how to use this API from the frontend, including authentication, file uploads, best practices, and integration details.
+This guide is required reading for anyone developing the frontend of this project.

 ## Features

 - **User Authentication & Authorization**: Secure registration, login, JWT-based authentication, and role-based access control (user, agent, admin).